binfalse/binfalse.de/_posts/2018-01-24-archiving-a-website.md

 Also remember that links may also appear in post-excerpts!

 If nothing helps, you can still temporarily disable the HTTPS redirect for the time of mirroring.. ;-)

+## Finalising the archive

+To complete the mirror I also `rsync`'ed the files in `wp-content/uploads/`, as not all files are linked in through the web site.
+Sometimes we just uploaded files and shared them through e-mails or on other websites.

+I also manually grabbed the sitemap(s), as HTTrack apparently didn't see them:

+{% highlight bash %}
+wget --quiet https://sems.uni-rostock.de/sitemap.xml -O sems.uni-rostock.de/sitemap.xml
+wget --quiet https://sems.uni-rostock.de/sitemap.xml -O - | egrep -o "https?://[^<]+" | wget --directory-prefix=sems.uni-rostock.de -i -
+{% endhighlight %}